CNN vs. The Onion - Beta Binomial

 By the end of the activity you’ll be able to:

-• See how beliefs change when we get new information
+• See how models update when we get new information

-• Make and interpret plots of different prior and posterior distributions
+• Make and interpret plots of different prior and posterior models

-• Calculate and compare summary statistics like the mean, mode, and standard deviation of these distributions.
+• Calculate and compare summary statistics like the mean, mode, and standard deviation of these models.

 Let’s dive in and see how well we can guess the news from fiction and learn about Bayesian thinking along the way!